Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 ### Hybrid Approach

 It is worth noting that these three approaches are not mutually exclusive.
-For example, one could (and probably should) use both schema-level segregation and database-level segregation to manage a large implementation (particularly with PostgreSQL).
-Take Houston ISD, the largest school district in Texas with around 180,000 students, as an example – it would likely be allocated a dedicated database.
-On the other end of the spectrum, there are many very small districts that could be combined into a single database and segregated by schema.
+For example, one could use both schema-level or row-level segregation along with database-level segregation to manage a large implementation.
+A very large school district would likely be allocated a dedicated database, while many very small districts could be combined into a single database.

-The API software could support such flexible deployment and management options with a design that incorporates the following items:
+The API software _could_ support such flexible deployment and management options with a design that incorporates the following items:

 * Each API client is associated with a specific instance.
-* Each instance has an associated configured connection string (to a specific database).
+* Each instance has an associated configured connection string to a specific DMS database.
 * The API implementation incorporates instance-based schemas into all queries as appropriate for the API client while processing requests.

 ## Kafka